 - CPF LIFE is an annuity plan.
 The premium is paid from CPF savings to participate in LIFE fund which pools all CPF LIFE participants’ premiums.
 People who live longer benefit more because they will receive more payouts.

 Also, CPF LIFE return is higher for a person who participates only with the basic retirement sum.
 When you double your CPF LIFE participation amount from 90.5k to 181k, your payout range is not doubled ( $1,390 is less than 2 x $750 ).

 This can be easily seen from the projection by CPF below:

-In my opinion, you need to understand the return in percentage rather than just the payout amount to determine which is the best plan to choose.
+In my opinion, you need to understand the return in percentages rather than just the payout amount to determine which is the best plan to choose.

 This is the same for any investments.
-We should focus on the percentage and not just the raw amount.
+We should focus on the percentage and not just the absolute amount.